doc4d/4d-web-studio/docs/configuration.md

 The recommended resolution is 1920x1080.

+### Projects

+4D Web Studio only works with 4D projects (binary databases are not supported).

 ## Enabling access to 4D Web Studio

 4D Web Studio is served by the [WebAdmin web server](https://developer.4d.com/docs/en/Admin/webAdmin.html) and displays data handled by the [4D web server](https://developer.4d.com/docs/en/WebServer/webServer.html).
 By default, access to the studio is not granted.